Our Druid course goes online in April 2018. The following gives an idea of the range of topics covered. This page last revised in April 2018.

 Package 1: 'Shamanic' Druidry in history and practice, key to the current 're-wilding' of Druidry.
-Ancestral ways of working with animals in spirit and otherwise, including hunting, sacrifice and shape-shifting.
-Honouring the Master or Mistress of Animals.
-Making and using tools such as drums and rattles.
-Mask-making, costume and adornment.
-Using such tools in ceremony and for Otherworld journeying for wisdom and healing, encountering spirit guides and other spirit beings.
-The Wolf as ancestor, teacher and guide, including a Winter Wolf Festival.
-The picture here, by Greywolf, shows Suibhne Geillt (Wild Sweeny), a figure from Irish legend often interpreted as a 'shamanic' Druid.
+Real democracy, magical thinking and reclaiming personal power.
+Ancestral ways of working with animals in spirit and otherwise across 40,000 years of history and prehistory, including hunting, sacrifice, shape-shifting and learning to fly.
+The Master or Mistress of Animals.
+Making and using drums in ceremony.
+Ceremony for awakening the drum.
+Otherworld journeying to gain wisdom and healing, encountering spirit guides and other spirit beings.

 NB.
-Our Druid course is taking longer to complete than anticipated and is now expected to be online in the Spring of 2018.
-The reason is that we simply underestimated how much remained to be said.
-Given how much there is in our bardic and ovate courses, we thought the Druid course would be quite short.
-In fact it looks like being at least as long as the ovate, which runs to around half a million words.
+Our Druid course turned out to be a lot longer than anticipated.
+We underestimated how much remained to be said about Druidry.
+Given how much is in our bardic and ovate courses, we thought the Druid course would be quite short.
+In fact it is at least as long as the ovate, which runs to around half a million words.
+The first half of the Druid course runs to over a quarter of a million.
 So, apologies to our ovate graduates for the long wait.
-We promise it will be worth it!
+We promise it'll be worth it!